Published on: March 29, 2023 Updated 9 times since publishing

-- 🥇 ExpressVPN : It’s not free, but ExpressVPN is the best VPN for Google Chrome in 2024, and it has a 30-day money-back guarantee, so you can try it out risk-free.
+- 🥇 ExpressVPN : It’s not free, but ExpressVPN is the best VPN for Google Chrome in 2026, and it has a 30-day money-back guarantee for first-time users, so you can try it out risk-free.
 ExpressVPN is the fastest VPN on the market, has industry-leading security features, and comes with an excellent Google Chrome extension.

 Using a free VPN for Chrome lets you browse the web securely without breaking the bank.
 Unfortunately, a lot of free VPNs either don’t have a Chrome extension or have one but lack great security practices or useful features — this makes it tricky to find a good free VPN that has a free Chrome extension.